JakeTrevor/talks/qpl-survey/qpl-survey.md

 	- support for functions and general code reuse
 	- Ideally with dynamic allocation

-As far as I am aware, No language supports all of these features
-- in fact, most don't even crack 50%.

 ---
+### Choosing the right primitives: Parametric gates

+- One of the features we (probably) don't want
+- Gates like X, Y, and Z correspond to rotations in a higher dimensional space
+- X = 180deg rotation about the X-axis
+- but there is nothing to stop you rotating by some other amount
+- Parametric gates allow you to specify the angle of rotation

+- These are bad because they make certain analyses intractable.

+---

 ### ScaffCC/Scaff
+- A compiler for a language called 'scaffold' - which is embedded in C.

-- An early attempt at a quantum assembly ("QASM")
+- An early (2014) attempt at a quantum assembly ("QASM")
-	- Inspired by Nielson and Chuang
-- Really interesting paper:
-	- explores compilation techniques for quantum computing
-- Some of the ideas explored were not great
 - scaffCC's QASM uses a "flat" format, which avoids classical control flow
-	- The scaffCC paper serves as a great argument not to do it that way

 ---
 ### ScaffCC: Flat codes